mrdaemon/exosphere/docs/source/configuration.rst

 .. option:: ip

-    The IP address or hostname of the host to connect to over ssh This can be a fully qualified domain name, an IP address, or a short hostname.
+    The IP address or hostname of the host to connect to over ssh This can be a fully qualified domain name, an IP address, or a short hostname, so long as it resolves.
     It is recommended that you use a fully qualified domain name or an IP address to avoid issues with DNS resolution.